 Transfer of Registration

-You may transfer a registration from one course to another by notifying the Center for Logistics & Transportation Policy at least 10 business days prior to the start of a program.
+You may transfer a registration from one course to another by notifying the Logistics & Transportation Policy Program at least 10 business days prior to the start of a program.
 Only one transfer is allowed.
-The registration may be applied to any other noncredit course UH CLTP offers.
+The registration may be applied to any other noncredit course UH LTPP offers.
 Should the fee for the replacement course be less than your original selection, we will refund you the difference minus a $25 handling fee.